 The Bentley BR2 was produced in England, and it was the largest and most powerful rotary engine used in WWI.
 It powered many airplanes, most of them biplanes.

 Now, Paul actually built four of these engines—two in stainless steel, and two in aluminum.
 Interestingly, one of Paul’s aluminum versions was used to power Robert Cooper’s model airplane, called the Gigantic, on its maiden flight.
 Aptly named, the Gigantic has a 12-foot wingspan.
-Watch a YouTube video of the successful first flight of the Gigantic, with Paul Knapp’s rotary engine powering it through the sky.
+Watch a video below of the successful first flight of the Gigantic, with Paul Knapp’s rotary engine powering it through the sky.

 This flight purportedly broke two world records on December 4, 2009—it was the first flight by a 1/4 scale rotary engine, and the first flight by a model Bentley BR2.
 Some different photos show Paul’s engine mounted to the firewall, the plane about to land after its first flight, and then the plane on the ground with everyone involved.
 Those folks are (from left to right in the photo below): Mac Hodges (pilot), Ray Williams, Dale Calvin, Robert Cooper, and Paul Knapp.

 In 1993, Paul Knapp designed a new 1/4-32 miniature spark plug for the model airplane industry.
 The “Rimfire” name was derived from Paul’s first design.
 It was a surface-gap racing plug that performed exceptionally well at high speed, but was too small to retain enough heat at low speed to prevent fouling.
 After several electrode designs, public demand led to a typical single ground electrode so builders could change the gap for different applications.